hendrikschilling/FASP/README.md

 ## 7. ink prediction

-The ink detection is using the accelerated version documented [here]() at a slightly reduced quality to make processing times bearable, and is using the default settings of:
+The ink detection is using the accelerated version documented [thread](https://discord.com/channels/1079907749569237093/1315006782191570975) at a slightly reduced quality to make processing times bearable, and is using the default settings of:
 - half resolution rendering (from half scale ome-zarr subdirectory)
 - using 21 layers
 ```
-time python fast_inference_timesformer.py --layer_path /path/to/rendered-slices --model_path timesformer_wild15_20230702185753_0_fr_i3depoch=12.ckpt --out_path fasp.jpg --quality 1 --compile --reverse
+time python fast_inference_timesformer.py --layer_path /path/to/rendered-slices --model_path timesformer_wild15_20230702185753_0_fr_i3depoch=12.ckpt --out_path output.jpg --quality 1 --compile --reverse
 ```

-Which yields the final ink detection image at fasp.jpg.
+Which yields the final ink detection image as output.jpg.
 ```
 real    29m30.555s
 user    47m1.576s